dasassygoat/ComputerSetupDocumentation/WindowsSystemSetup.md

 **Applications:** _(Some can be installed through Chocolatey but prefer to not)_
-- GitHub Desktop _Unsure of value_
-- Nord is preferred theme
+- Termius
+- balanaEtcher
+- sdCard Formatter
+- Anaconda
+- Arduino
+- Docker
+- Gitkraken
 - Visual Studio 2019
 - Visual Studio Code (Self updates)
   - c#